 24. Gaslamp Quarter: The Gaslamp Quarter is a 16.5-block area at the historic heart of downtown.
 Fittingly, trolleys run back and forth to Gaslamp.
 The neighborhood’s huge variety of dining and nightlife has earned it the title of San Diego’s “urban playground.”
 From steakhouses to rooftop bars, every cuisine and social scene imaginable can be found in the Gaslamp Quarter.
 For a unique experience, join the GPS-guided GoCar tour!

 25. Little Italy: This Little Italy neighborhood measures 48 square blocks, making it the biggest in the country.
 Here, take advantage of the Little Italy Mercato, which is the largest farmer’s market in San Diego.
-Eat at one of the countless outdoor patio cafés while you’re here, or spend an afternoon in Amici Park.
+Eat at one of the countless outdoor patio cafés while you’re here, or join a little Italy food walking tour!

 26. Coronado Island: Just across the mainland, Coronado Island boasts five unique island regions: Bayside & Ferry Landing, Historic Downtown, the beaches, Glorietta Bay, and Silver Strand & the Cays.
 Some of the most notable activities include window shopping on Orange Avenue in Historic Downtown and taking in the views of downtown from Bayview Park.